galister/wlx-overlay-s/README.md

 A lightweight OpenXR/OpenVR overlay for Wayland and X11 desktops.

-WayVR lets you to access your desktop screens while in VR, and even launch apps directly in VR.
+WayVR lets you access your desktop screens while in VR, and even launch apps directly in VR.

 In comparison to similar overlays, WayVR aims to run alongside VR games and experiences while having as little performance impact as possible.
 The UI appearance and rendering techniques are kept as simple and efficient as possible, while still allowing a high degree of customizability.